Does Unsupervised Domain Adaptation Improve the Robustness of Amortized Bayesian Inference? A Systematic Evaluation: Discussion

-We argued that introducing UDA to NPE methods shifts the inference goal from the standard analytic posterior $p(\thetab \mid \x_\tobs)$ to another posterior $p(\thetab \mid \tilde{\x}_\tobs)$ based on adjusted data $\tilde{\x}_\tobs$.
-This implies potential robustness gains under likelihood misspecification, where ignoring unmodeled phenomena in the observed data can be desirable, but reduces the amount of information available to counteract prior misspecification.
-We consistently found these patterns throughout our systematic evaluations for both the existing NPE-MMD and a new NPE-DANN method.
-Whereas NPE-DANN was less stable than NPE-MMD in the low-dimensional benchmark, it excelled in the likelihood misspecification scenarios of the high-dimensional benchmark.
-Lastly, we confirmed the existence of an application-specific optimal amount of UDA regularization \citep{zellinger2021balancing} in the NPE context.
-In light of our results, we propose a two-step approach for diagnosing NPE-UDA methods in real-world applications relative to an NPE baseline: (1) assessing summary space alignment via summary space domain distance and (2) evaluating whether this alignment improves fit to empirical data via posterior predictive distance.
+\paragraph{NPE-UDA Methods} In this paper, we argued that introducing UDA to NPE methods shifts the inference target from the standard analytic posterior $p(\thetab \mid \x_\tobs)$ to a ``denoised posterior'' $p(\thetab \mid \widetilde{\x}_\tobs)$ based on adjusted data $\widetilde{\x}_\tobs$.
+This shift implies potential robustness gains under likelihood misspecification, where implicitly ignoring unmodeled phenomena in the observed data can be desirable.
+However, it also reduces the amount of information available to counteract prior misspecification.
+We consistently found these patterns throughout our systematic evaluations for both the existing NPE-MMD and our new NPE-DANN method.